-WIC participants receive these nutrition benefits in addition to the regular WIC food package.
+WIC participants receive these nutrition benefits in the summer in addition to the regular WIC food package.
 Local farmers are reimbursed for the face value of the coupons, thereby enhancing earnings and supporting participation in Farmers' Markets.

 Participation in the Farmers' Market Nutrition Program benefits farmers by attracting a new base of customers to Farmers' Markets, thereby providing additional sales opportunities to participating farmers, allows farmers to capture a greater share of the consumer food dollar through direct marketing, and promotes diversification on small farms by encouraging the production of locally grown fresh fruits and vegetables.